gkaramanis1/readme-generator/README.md

   - [Questions](#questions)

   # Description
-  This application will generate your own professional README file!!
+  This application will generate your own professional README file!

   # Installation
-  node.js
+  Node.js

   # Usage
-  To begin, start by opening up your terminal and inputting the command "node index.js".
+  To begin, start by opening up yourterminal and inputting the command"node index.js".
 After that, answer the questions prompted to you until you go through them all.
-After inputting in all of your information, your README.md file will be generated with all of the information you inputted.
+After inputting in all of your information, your README file will be generated with all of the information you inputted.

   # How to Contribute
   George Karamanis